ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/syllabus.md

 Since these lectures may be mostly student discussion, the recordings are mostly an archive of any live demos that come up rather than a presentation of core content.
-It can be helpful to watch the first few minutes of each lecture to see any annoucements.
+If you miss lecture, or miss the start of lecture, you should watch the first few minutes of each lecture to see any annoucements.
 Not all annoucements are made on Piazza.

 <h3>Discussion</h3>